2024 Free Agency

 Keep track of the latest offseason news with the 2024 Free Agency Roundup.

-Hours after the Los Angeles Clippers announced Paul George would be leaving the team, reports surfaced early Monday morning that the nine-time All-Star had agreed to a four-year, $212 million contract with the Philadelphia 76ers.
+Hours after the Los Angeles Clippers announced Paul George would be leaving the team, reports surfaced early Monday morning that the nine-time All-Star had agreed to a four-year, $212 million contract with the Philadelphia 76ers, and it was confirmed late Saturday night.

-George appears set to join new All-Star teammates Joel Embiid and Tyrese Maxey, potentially forming Philadelphia’s best chance at advancing beyond the Eastern Conference semifinals for the first time since 2001.
+George joins new All-Star teammates Joel Embiid and Tyrese Maxey, forming Philadelphia’s best chance at advancing beyond the Eastern Conference semifinals for the first time since 2001.

 With George joining 2023 Kia MVP Joel Embiid and All-Star guard Tyrese Maxey, the 76ers will boast one of the most formidable trios in the league as they try and put together a nucleus that can compete with NBA champion Boston Celtics.